papivot/velero-on-azure-onprem/README.md

 ---
 ## Backup on the source cluster
-1. Leveraging the example provided in the velero documentation, install the application with PVs.
+1. Leveraging the example provided in the velero documentation, install the application with PVs on the source cluster.

-2. Create a backup
+2. Create a Velero backup
 ```shell
 $ velero backup create nginx-backup --include-namespaces nginx-example                                                                                                                                           ─╯
 Backup request "nginx-backup" submitted successfully.